Dre Campbell Farm

 6. Sticky Traps

-Sticky traps are a simple way to catch and kill deer flies in an eco-friendly manner.
+Sticky traps are a simple, eco-friendly way to catch and kill deer flies.

-Make your own DIY deer fly traps by coating blue index cards, cardboard squares, or plastic lids in a sticky substance like petroleum jelly or Stiky Stuff.
-Deer flies are attracted to dark colors, so keep that in mind when choosing colors for the traps.
+Make your own DIY deer fly traps by coating blue index cards, cardboard squares, or plastic lids in a sticky substance like petroleum jelly or a product like Stiky Stuff.
+Deer flies are often attracted to dark or shiny objects, which helps make sticky traps more effective.

 Next, place sticky traps in areas where you’ve noticed flies, such as near pools or in wooded areas.